tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

 ## Genre

 It's a roguelite.
 As such, you get currency while fighting.
-Once you die you can use that currency to improve your Cadre de Guerre.
+Once you die you can use that currency to improve your Teddy's Crews.
-Dying mean you'll be randomly attributed a different Cadre de Guerre and as such, skills and passives will be completely different (at a later date)
+Dying mean you'll be randomly attributed a different Teddy's Crews and as such, skills and passives will be completely different (at a later date)

 ## To do